 At the outset of all courses of study under their instruction, Kenyon faculty and staff should always clearly specify the forms that academic infractions may take in the particular kinds of work required in their courses, and should always respond to student inquiries about these matters.
+Faculty members who assign work to be done collaboratively or otherwise encourage collaboration among students should be clear about their expectations for collaborative efforts, especially group writing assignments, presentations, and homework.
+Detailed information regarding these expectations should be provided by faculty members on course syllabi, and students should refer to course syllabi for particular policies in each course.
 Instructors are responsible for detecting instances of academic infractions, and for dealing with suspected instances according to the procedures adopted by the faculty and described below.
 These procedures are designed to make the responsibility of judging and penalizing those who commit academic infractions a collegiate matter.

 Alleged instances of academic infraction can be reported by any member of the campus community.

 A student who suspects an academic infraction presents the evidence to the instructor, who will then act on the information as described below.

 A staff member or an instructor who suspects a student of an academic infraction presents the evidence to the chair of the department or program.
-(If the instructor is the department chair, he or she shall select another member of the department-preferably a former chair-to act as chair for the purpose of these procedures.)
-If the chair concurs that suspicion of an academic infraction is warranted, he or she reports the alleged violation to the chair of the AIB.
+(If the instructor is the department chair, he or she shall select another member of the department--preferably a former chair--to act as chair for the purpose of these procedures.)
+If the chair concurs that suspicion of an academic infraction is warranted, he or she reports the alleged violation to the chair of the AIB and the dean for academic advising and support.